-I can hardly believe that just under two weeks ago I finished my first 70.3.
+Oh what a feeling!
+I can hardly believe it, but just under two weeks ago I finished my first 70.3.
 Seven days ago I could still hardly walk.
 I’m still feeling a tiny bit stiff and rusty, but that could easily be all the red wine I've consumed in the last few days.
 But it has taken me this long to filter through the event in my mind and really figure out how I felt about the whole race and the weeks leading into it.

 I really began training for this event, without knowing it, in July 2013.
 I think my Coach knew it and planned accordingly!
 It wasn’t until January when the rest of my team began committing to the race that I also gave it some serious thought.
 As I have mentioned in a previous blog post the longest race I ever envisaged for myself was an Olympic distance.
 The registration deadline for Ironman 70.3 Cairns was looming, my teammates were getting excited and I didn’t want to feel left out.
 Who said peer pressure doesn’t exist in your thirties!
 Ha.
 So I paid the fee and signed up too.